 - Remedy: Chewing gum, mints and rinsing with mouthwash is your best bet this remains a nagging issue.
 Also make a habit of brushing your teeth after each meal (or as much as possible).

 Possible Gastrointestinal Distress (flatulence)

-- Remedy: Over-the-counter anti-laxatives, such as Pepto Bismol, are good short-term remedies (but should not be used habitually) Moreover, antacids like Tums can help, but are again not a good idea to rely on over an extended period of time.
+- Remedy: Over-the-counter anti-laxatives, such as Pepto Bismol, are good short-term remedies (but should not be used habitually) Moreover, antacids like Tums can help in the interim.
 A prudent solution is to simply supplement with a dietary fiber product, such as Metamucil or Benefiber.

 A ketogenic diet can reduce blood glucose significantly, however, it’s unlikely that you will notice the usual symptoms of hypoglycemia.
-When your body is adapted to ketone bodies as a fuel source, your brain will use those over glucose (its usual substrate for energy).
+When your body adapts to ketone bodies as a fuel source, your brain will use those over glucose (its usual substrate for energy).

 - Remedy: Don’t worry too much about this unless you start to feel the usual symptoms of hypoglycemia.
 If you notice that feelings of hypoglycemia become an issue than it might be best to incorporate a periodic carbohydrate refeed into your diet plan.

 Most people on a ketogenic diet tend to eat a disproportionately large amount of fat (especially saturated fat).
 Chronic, exorbitant saturated fat intake may induce insulin resistance and other metabolic maladies.
 So going overboard on your saturated fat intake is certainly not what you want even if on a carbohydrate-restricted eating regimen.